-Mastery Learning in Pursuit of Excellence for all.
+Mastery Learning in Pursuit of Excellence for all

 Please take some time to look at our school website and our film.
 The film explains our philosophy and the story of how we build our school around our 'Tree of Life' metaphor.
+Penn Wood continues to be a Good School (Ofsted, September 2018).
+Our vision is to be exceptional for all our children.